sfabbro/canfar.github.io/docs/quick_start_en.md

 Now you want to save the VM with your software.
 Return to your browser on the OpenStack dashboard.

 * Save the state of your VM by navigating to the **Instances** window of the dashboard, and click on the **Create Snapshot** button to the right of your VM instance's name.
-After selecting a name for the snapshot of the VM instance, e.g., ```my_vm_image```, click the **Create Snapshot** button.
+After selecting a name for the snapshot of the VM instance, e.g., ```quick_start-0.1```, click the **Create Snapshot** button.
 It will eventually be saved and listed in the VM **Images** window, and will be available next time you launch an instance of that VM image.
 While the system is taking a snapshot of your VM, avoid doing anything on your VM.

-## Automate all the above and run it in batch
+## Make a script to automate all the above and run it in batch

-Now we want to automate the whole procedure as a batch script.
-Log into the batch head node:
+Now we want to automate the whole procedure as a batch script. ssh into the CANFAR batch cluster:

 <div class="shell">